-If you are after galley kitchen ideas, then you've come to the right place.
+If you are after galley kitchen ideas and inspiration, then you've come to the right place.

 So much has changed in the way in which we design and use our kitchens over the last decade or so, but there is something reassuring in how the galley kitchen has adapted to the new-found sense of space in more contemporary kitchen ideas, and has thrived.

-Named after a ship’s kitchen, it was originally associated with simplicity and tight spaces – there’s not much room for superfluous detail on the average ship.
-But the reason that a galley kitchen works is that it is ergonomically sound, and it's easy to place everything so it is to hand.
+Named after a ship’s kitchen, galley kitchens were originally associated with simplicity and tight spaces – there’s not much room for superfluous detail on the average ship.
+But the reason that galley kitchen layouts work is that they are ergonomically sound – it's easy to place everything so it is to hand.

-1. Go for a galley layout in an open-plan kitchen
+1. Use galley kitchen layouts in an open plan kitchen

-Open plan kitchens and spacious islands are partly to blame for wall units falling out of fashion – when you’ve got oodles of space to play, it’s easy to see why you would want to keep the look open and save reaching overhead.
+Open plan kitchens and spacious islands are partly to blame for wall units falling out of fashion – when you’ve got oodles of space to play with, it’s easy to see why you would want to keep the look open and save reaching overhead.

-But wall units will always have a valid place in a narrow room where you can make the most of the height and still have usable worksurface.
+But wall units will always have a valid place in small kitchens and narrow rooms, where you can make the most of the height and still have usable worksurface.

-If you really want to make a statement in a galley space, paint you unit in an entirely different color to the rest of the room to make them sing out.
+If you really want to make a statement in a galley kitchen, paint your units in an entirely different color to the rest of the room to make them sing out.

 2. Create a modern interpretation of the galley kitchen

-In recent years, a third galley scenario has evolved, incorporating the galley layout into more modern kitchen ideas.
+In recent years, a third galley kitchen scenario has evolved, incorporating the galley layout into more modern kitchen ideas.

 3. Declutter with the right storage

-Good storage is perhaps the most important element to consider when planning a galley kitchen.
+Good kitchen storage ideas are perhaps the most important element to consider when planning a galley kitchen.

-Choose a kitchen scheme that includes plenty of storage, and where wall units aren’t possible in all areas, go for an abundance of floor units with drawers.
+Choose a scheme that includes plenty of storage, and if wall units aren’t possible in all areas, go for an abundance of floor units with drawers.

 4. Keep it open and bright